-The increase in the dollar amount of research and development expense for the recent three and nine month periods was principally due to increased staffing, including personnel related to our acquisition of Cygnal, and associated occupancy and other costs to pursue new product development opportunities, and to continue to develop new testing methodologies for newly introduced and existing products.
-Some of our more significant development projects in the mobile-handset product area include a power amplifier, a single chip transceiver, and an EDGE compliant radio.
-Significant development projects in the broad-based mixed-signal product area include microcontrollers integrating analog-to-digital converters targeting precision measurement applications.
-All of these development projects are scheduled to be completed over the next twelve months.
+The increase in research and development expense for the recent three month period was principally due to increased staffing and associated occupancy and other costs to pursue new product development opportunities, and to continue to develop new testing methodologies for newly introduced and existing products.
+The increase was offset in part by a \$1.4 million foreign research grant that resulted from a recent study performed on our research and development expenditures during fiscal 2004.
+We expect future grants will be based upon our levels of research and development expenditures and will be recognized quarterly rather than annually.
+Some of our more significant development projects in the mobile-handset product area included FM broadcast radio tuners, a power amplifier, a single chip transceiver and an EDGE compliant radio.
+Significant development projects in the broad-based mixed-signal product area included the F350 and F064 microcontrollers with integrating analog-to-digital converters targeting precision measurement applications.
+All of these development projects have either been completed or are scheduled to be completed over the next twelve months.
 Additionally, many of these new products are being sampled by certain of our customers and are in the design-in phase.
-We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way until fiscal years 2005 or 2006.
+We don't expect the products derived from these projects to begin to contribute to revenues in a meaningful way until later this year or fiscal 2006.
 Additionally, we expect that research and development expense will increase in absolute dollars in future periods as we continue to increase our staffing and associated costs to pursue additional new product development opportunities, and may fluctuate as a percentage of revenues due to changes in sales volume and the timing of certain expensive items related to new product development initiatives, such as engineering mask and wafer costs.